-AFC's new Change for Good Program enables shoppers to round up their purchases at the store register so that the spare change will benefit a different local non-profit each month.
+AFC's Change for Good Program enables shoppers to round up their purchases at the register so that the spare change will benefit a different local non-profit each month.
 Each month, the Co-op will partner with the designated non-profit to share their mission and engage our shoppers in their organization.

-The AFC Gives Committee has selected twenty finalists for the 2022-2023 Change for Good program representing four priorities: Equity, Diversity, and Inclusion; Basic Needs; Climate; Healthy Food; and Culture.
+The AFC Gives Committee has selected sixteen finalists for the 2023-2024 Change for Good program representing four priorities: Equity, Diversity, and Inclusion; Basic Needs; Climate; Healthy Food; and Culture.
 The ten organizations receiving the most votes will be featured in the Change for Good program, beginning in the fall of 2023.

 Meet The Candidates

 The next decade will be key to reversing climate change.
 Many federal and state policies have been adopted to reduce our dependence on fossil fuels and provide incentives for us to switch to renewable energy.
 Climate solutions are more affordable than ever, often with higher performance and quality of life benefits.
 Now we must pick up the pace to implement these solutions as rapidly, efficiently, and equitably as possible.
 The Ashland Climate Collaborative is dedicated to energizing, engaging, mobilizing our community to accelerate the adoption of locally appropriate and equitable climate solutions.
 We do this through our volunteer Action Teams: Electrify Ashland Now!, Streets for Everyone, Water Conservation, and Composting.
 We convene local neighborhoods, businesses, and organizations on climate solution topics.
 By coming together to address this challenge, and collaborating with other communities, we can and will significantly reduce our climate impact.